BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-In its March press release Jeep claims the 2020 Gladiator is the first Jeep light truck to be brought to Australia, which, of course, is rubbish.
+In its March 2020 press release Jeep claimed the 2020 Gladiator was the first Jeep light truck to be brought to Australia, which ignores a less than successful history.

 Hundreds of imported CJ10s, J10s and J20s were converted to right hand drive at a dedicated factory in Brisbane in the years 1978 to 1985.